 To make sure checks are authentic, however, don't rely solely on visual clues.
 Some fake checks look perfectly legitimate, so you need to take extra steps to verify that the check is good.

 Call the bank on which the check was drawn.
 Verify that the check amount and the number match the bank's records.
 When possible, request only checks that are drawn from a local bank or branch.
 This way you can visit the bank in person to confirm the check is real.

 If you decide to call rather than visit the bank, don't call the number on the check or the number provided by the person who gives you the check.
 Go online and visit the bank's website and get the branch phone number yourself.
 The number on the check may be fake and set up with a conspirator to give you answers that make it sound like the check is real.

 Accompany the Person

 One clear way to verify a cashier's check is to watch the teller at the bank prepare it and hand it to the person who is paying you.
 This requires planning ahead of time so the person knows you expect to go together to the bank as part of the process.
 If the person already obtained the cashier's check, ask her to go with you to the issuing bank so you can cash the check before handing over the goods.

 Recognize the Signs

-Watch out if someone sends you a cashier's check for more than he owes and requests you to mail the excess funds back to him.
+If someone sends you a cashier's check for more than he owes and requests you to mail the excess funds back to him, refused to do so.
 That's a sign the check is fraudulent as there's absolutely no reason for someone to make this request.
 Another sign the check is fake is when you are asked to pay for something you supposedly won.
 For instance, if you receive a letter saying you just won a lottery or have become an heir to someone's property, and you're asked to pay a processing fee in order to get your winnings or inheritance, stop right there because you're probably being scammed.